5 considerations for the budding wildcrafter

 Here are 5 guidelines that set a strong foundation for wildcrafting:

-• Learn lookalikes.
-Before harvesting (or even touching, if you can help it) a plant, fungus, or alga, be sure to learn about potential lookalikes growing in the same area.
-It helps to have a friend or a foraging group to confirm your finds in community - and as you grow confident in your skills, be that friend for others!
+Learn lookalikes.
+Our senses sharpen with practice, but even seasoned wildcrafters risk misidentification.
+Before harvesting (or even touching, if you can help it) a plant, fungus, or alga, learn about potential lookalikes growing in the same area.
+It helps to have a friend or a foraging group to confirm your finds in community; and as you grow confident in your skills, be that friend for others!
 In some cases misidentification can lead to toxicity or death, and on a larger scale can cause the improper or over-harvesting of multiple species, like in the case of black cohosh.

-• Start with 1 plant, or start with the “weeds”.
-Weeds are not a scientific classification - overall they refer to plants who are common, grow quickly, and aren’t wanted - but they tend to have interesting stories to share with us.
-Many foragers start off in the garden with edible weeds, getting curious about the plants who grow between the seeds they sow.
-So you might start with the plant you always see around - and who knows - the number of things you can do with a wild grape vine might occupy you for a while!
+Start with 1 plant, or start with the “weeds”.
+Weeds are not a scientific classification.
+The term “weed” refers to plants who are common, unwanted, and grow quickly, but they tend to have interesting stories to share with us.
+Many foragers (and herbalists) start off in the garden with edible weeds, getting curious about the plants who grow between the seeds they sow.
+So you might start your wildcrafting journey with the plant you always see around.
+And who knows?
+The number of things you can do with a wild grape vine might occupy you for a while.

-• Consider saving seeds.
+Learn how to save seeds.
 Saving a few seeds of native plants at the end of the growing season can be a way to harvest for the future by supporting biodiversity and sustain cultural foodways in an increasing unstable climate.
-Look into practices for saving seeds, support native seed savers, and connect with seed libraries in your area.
-Never take all the seeds however - many birds use native plant seeds as a winter food source.
+Look into practices for collecting and storing seeds, support native seed savers, and connect with seed libraries in your area.
+Never take all the seeds however, as native plant seeds are an important food source for many birds through the winter.

-There are many more things to consider, but this is a place to start.
+There are many more things to consider, and I encourage you to check out the resources below to go further!
 Whether you harvest fibrous stems for weaving, fallen nuts for making ink, or berries for your morning oatmeal, wildcrafting can be a way to live more seasonally and connect with your area in a deep and dynamic way.

 Image above: muscadine vines crawling across the forest floor